directual/directual-react-boilerplate/README.md

 **There are two options to use this boilerplate:**

-- Clone this repo and start the project having a template;
+- Bootstrap your app from scratch cloning this repo;
 - Connect your existing React-app, following the instructions below.

 ## Option 1.
-Clone this repo
+Bootstrap your app from scratch

 ### Step 1.
 Cloning directual-react-boilerplate repo